T-22 Medium

 Enhanced armour would improve the effective armour:

--Upper plate from 250mm to 260mm on weakest point.
+-Upper plate from 295mm to 308mm on weakest point.

--Base side armour from 80mm to 83mm.
+-Base side armour from 87mm to 90mm.

-Turret armour is also overall improved.
+Turret armour is also overall improved (harder to calculate due to many angles).

 This armour improvement just makes the T-22’s armour (hull especially) more troll and harder to deal with.
-It makes the biggest difference against tanks with APCR as standard ammo, or with 245mm or less on AP.

 Improved Control: